 Many practitioners now give patients a copy of their last recorded ecg.
-This is an excellent idea, the recording will be useful to any future paramedic, nurse, or doctor.
+This is an excellent idea, that recording will be useful to any future paramedic, nurse, or doctor.
 But it would be best to record it the standard way; patient supine, arms by their side, chest electrodes in their correct positions, limb electrodes on wrists and ankles, recorded at 25mm/sec, calibrated at 10mm/mV.

-Having said all of this, there is bound to be someone somewhere who will
+Having said all of this, there is bound to be someone somewhere who will disagree with something said.

 If so, do please get in touch.